petehague/BASC/README.md

 ### Usage ###

-Type make to compile the C++ portion (this will automatically compile the relevant parts of Bayesis as well) and then invoke the Python script with
+Type make to compile the library and BayeSys and then test the program script with

 basc.py <dirty map file> <dirty psf file> <primary beam flux file>

-The Python script requires astropy and numpy in order to function.
-In addition, there is a script use_pymc.py which for comparison applies the same likelihood model using PyMC (which doesn't have all the functionality of BayeSys unfortunately)

-### Python Module ###

-There is a python module, basc2.py, which is being developed alongside the command line utility.
-In the long term this will be the only way of using basc.
-It is still experimental at this time.
+In general, import basc into your Python program and use it as shown in example.py

 ### Contact ###